 - Supervised medical massage

 Thoracic back pain can have a multitude of causes and can be a symptom of cancer.
-Back pain should always be checked by a chiropractor or medical doctor.

 If you live or work in Stuart, Florida and are experiencing back pain, call 855-509-5400 to schedule an appointment with Dr. Danielle Hurd, DC.